Written by : Stephane Bandeira

 Where to Get Criminal Background Checks

-This site helps you find information on someone’s criminal history.
-If they have a record in any public database, Instant Checkmate will find it.
+- Instant Checkmate: this site helps you find information on someone’s criminal history.
+If they have a record in any public database, Instant Checkmate will find it;

-This site offers different types of criminal background checks.
-Good Hire has an intuitive platform that helps you find any record using very little information.
+- Good Hire: this site offers different types of criminal background checks.
+Good Hire has an intuitive platform that helps you find any record using very little information;

-BeenVerified also provides an array of criminal records from various databases.
+- BeenVerified: BeenVerified also provides an array of criminal records from various databases;

-ClearChecks is another background check website that helps you find someone’s criminal record.
-This site can search through records of multi-jurisdictional courts, as well as state and federal courts.
-They also have a manual in-person search for hard-to-find criminal court records.
+- ClearChecks: this site can search through records of multi-jurisdictional courts, as well as state and federal courts.
+They also have a manual in-person search for hard-to-find criminal court records;

 Employers who conduct background checks need to comply with the Fair Credit Reporting Act (FCRA).
 The FCRA protects the accuracy, fairness, and privacy of consumer information maintained by consumer reporting agencies.